The Second World War

 Operation Thunderclap - 10 May 1940

-When the first German units entered the Moselle, the Sûre and the Our in the morning of 10 May, they experienced a country that was prepared for invasion albeit powerless in the face of the war machine going against it.
-Following a few skirmish battles, Luxembourgish armed forces had no choice but to give up their weapons.
-Luxembourg's neutrality was violated for a second time, in the space of less than 25 years.
+When the first German units crossed the Moselle, Sûre and Our rivers on the morning of 10 May, they encountered a country that was prepared for invasion albeit powerless in the face of advancing the war machine.
+Following a few skirmishes, Luxembourg's armed forces had no choice but to surrender their weapons.
+The Grand Duchy's neutrality had been breached for a second time, in the space of less than 25 years.

-Learning from the past, the Grand Duchess Charlotte and the Luxembourgish government, notified that very night, went on the run.
-Their flight first brought them to Portugal, then to Canada.
-Finally, the Grand Ducal family and the government settled in London to encourage the Luxembourgish resistance.
-This proved to be a fortunate move, since its commitment to the camp of the Allies ensured that Luxembourg was awarded full international recognition immediately following the war.
+Learning from the past, the Grand Duchess Charlotte and the Luxembourgish government, notified that very night of the invasion, escaped the country.
+Their first port of call was Portugal, then Canada.
+Finally, the Grand Ducal family and the government settled in London to foster Luxembourg's resistance.
+This proved to be a fortunate move, as their commitment to the Allies' cause ensured that Luxembourg was awarded full international recognition immediately after the war.

-German occupation meant the end of Luxembourg independence.
-Many Luxembourgers adopted a wait-and-see attitude and the Luxembourgish economy now produced for the Reich.
-In the absence of the government, an administrative committee was created, collaborating with German occupying forces with the aim of preserving the country's sovereignty.
+German occupation meant the end of Luxembourg's independence.
+Many Luxembourgers adopted a wait-and-see attitude and the Luxembourgish economy began to produce for the Reich.
+In the absence of the government, an administrative committee was created, collaborating with German occupying forces in order to preserve the country's sovereignty.

 However, the German plans were to annex Luxembourg to the Reich.
 In July-August 1940, Luxembourg was placed under direct German administration.
-Gustav Simon, head of the Koblenz-Trier Gau, was appointed head of the civil administration.
-With the support of Luxembourgish collaborators (known as Gielemännercher, the 'yellow men', because of their brown-yellow uniform), the German rule reorganised the entire public sphere in Luxembourg.
+Gustav Simon, the Gauleiter of Gau Koblenz-Trier, was appointed head of the civil administration.
+With the support of Luxembourgish collaborators (known as Gielemännercher - the 'yellow men' - because of their brown-yellow uniform), the entire public sphere in Luxembourg was reorganised under German rule.

 From the outset, these initiatives were aimed at a de facto annexation of Luxembourg to the Reich and the Germanisation of its population.
-All the structures of the Luxembourg state were disposed of.
-The use of French was forbidden.
-An intense propaganda campaign attempted to promote the adherence of the Luxembourg people to the Nazi regime.
+All the structures of the Luxembourg state were abolished.
+The use of French was forbidden and an intense propaganda campaign attempted to draw the local population over to the Nazi regime.

-Under the influence of the allies' first victories, the imposed Germanisation of society and deteriorating living conditions, a growing part of the population began to oppose the German occupation.
+Roused by the allies' first victories, the Germanisation of society and deteriorating living conditions, an ever-increasing portion of the population began to oppose the German occupation.

 The Grand Duchess Charlotte on the balcony of the palais, cheered by the crowd